-To guide students, a pre-health course flow chart is available.
-Please note that this chart only lists the commonly required courses and is not exhaustive of every course that may be required.
+To guide students, a pre-health course flow chart is available as well as sample plans for non-science majors.
+Please note that the chart and sample plans only list the commonly required courses and are not exhaustive of every course that may be required.
 It is intended only to guide students through the biology, chemistry, physics and math sequences.
 Please consult the current UC Merced Catalog for additional course information.

 Each new pre-health student is required to attend one introductory workshop before meeting individually with the pre-health advisor.
 These workshops are offered every semester and provide new pre-health students with the basic information to get started toward careers in health.
 The current semester's workshop schedule can be found here.

 The Center for Career and Professional Advancement

 Students are encouraged to meet with career counselors in the center to explore career options that meet their interests and preferences.
 Employment and internship opportunties are regularly updated on center's Handshake site.
 The center has a full range of programs and services to help you find and achieve the career you feel passionate about.
 Schedule an appointment online on Handshake.

 Students exploring pre-health career options should also research the websites of the professional schools to which they intend to apply.
 There are links for to the professional organizations or associations within their respective areas on this website.

 Conducting an informational interview with a working professional is another great way to learn about a particular field and make a connection in the field.
 Tips on conducting an informational interview is available here.